Hi, I'm Kelly Hofer. A visual storyteller in Calgary, Alberta.

 I started my life as a Hutterite photographer and artist.
-I now work in the mediums of Photography, Film, Wearable Tech, Electrical Engineering, Furniture Design, and other experimental art forms.
+I now work in the mediums of Photography, Film, Wearable Tech, Ceramics, Electrical Engineering, Furniture Design, and other experimental art forms.
 My creative process is bringing two traditionally unmarried concepts together.
 The technics of electronics + pixels + physics + unexplored perspectives + Hope + culture + compelling light.

 My short story

-To this day I’m still unsure how I became a photographer.
+It was very unlikely that I became a photographer.
 I grew up on a Hutterite colony in Manitoba where I was the only photographer in a culture that is not supportive of photography.
 There were “outsiders” such as William Albert Allard from National Geographic, Laura Wilson, George Webber and other news Photojournalists, who photographed my culture, but none were Hutterite.

 My first jobs, starting around the age of 8, were far removed from the art of photography.
 At different times I was a gardener's helper, fine woodworker, apprentice automotive electrical engineer and finally a CNC waterjet operator.
 We built fire trucks on my colony, a notable fact considering we are traditionally farmers.